vsingerxiaoice-rwkv/xiaoicesing-io/docs/ConfigurationSchemas.md

 ### pl_trainer_strategy

+Arguments of Lightning Strategy.
+Values will be used as keyword arguments when constructing the Strategy object.

+#### type

+dict

+### pl_trainer_strategy.name

-Strategies of the Lightning trainer behavior.
+Strategy name for the Lightning trainer.

 #### visibility